Patricians in ancient Rome

 Over time, laws changed and styles came and went, but always to the ancient Romans there were two different social levels, even when their daily life was exactly the same - the plebs and the patricians (the nobility.)
 It was not a question of wealth, although the poor of Rome were mostly plebs and the rich of Rome were mostly patricians.
 Rather, it was an ancestry or an inheritance of sorts.
 If both your parents were patricians, you were a patrician.
 If both your parents were plebs, you were a pleb.
 When one of your parents was a pleb and the other a patrician, the patricians might accept you into their social circle, but there was always an undercurrent or an awareness that you didn't really fully belong, and the same held true for the plebs.

-So even though, over time, the Romans changed many laws to make patricians and plebeians equal under the law, they never really changed their attitudes.
-You might say they were social snobs, whether they were plebs or patricians.
+Although over time the Romans changed many laws to make patricians and plebeians equal under the law, they never really changed their attitudes.
+You might say they were social snobs, whether they were plebeians or patricians.